 While MRN and OID assignments are publicly available information, and thereby not confidential, there are several suggestions with regards to risk and (cyber) security

-An OID may represent a critical AtoN or a confidential document.
-Always be aware that information disclosed in the publication of the MRN and its OID could eventually impact the integrity or reliability of that object when used with bad intentions.
-This is also valid for related OID’s; e.g. the publication of a set of OID’s compromising one AtoN may provide useful information for activists or terrorists on the best way to damage that AtoN.
+An MRN may represent a critical AtoN or a confidential document.
+Always be aware that information disclosed in the publication of the MRN and its description could eventually impact the integrity or reliability of that object when used with bad intentions.
+This is also valid for related MRN’s; e.g. the publication of a set of MRN’s compromising one AtoN may provide useful information for activists or terrorists on the best way to damage that AtoN.

-The authority of organization managing OID assignments should take appropriate measures to ensure the integrity and availability of the administrative system for the registration of OID’s.
+The authority or organization managing MRN assignments should take appropriate measures to ensure the integrity and availability of the administrative system for the registration of MRN’s.
 Keywords are regular backups, proper authorizations for altering the registration and preventive technical (IT security-) measures.

 Periodic checks or audits should be performed to verify the integrity of the MRN registration and if the (public) registration does not contain any unnecessary sensitive information.